In-person Mentorship Program

 Diagnosis and Treatment Methods $2,400.00

 East Chinese medicine excels in differentiating disease patterns.
-To fully understand the root of a condition, a variety of diagnostic methods need to be used.
-As stated in the Classic of difficulties Chapter 13,“ Thus the inferior doctor knows one [diagnostic approach], the mediocre two while the superior doctor can utilize all three.
-The superior ones can [cure] nine out of ten [illnesses], the mediocre ones [help] eight out of ten while the inferior doctor only [cures] six out of ten.” (the three approaches are radial pulse diagnosis, face reading and channel examination).
+To fully understand the root cause of a condition, a variety of diagnostic methods must be employed.
+As stated in the Classic of Difficulties Chapter 13,“ Thus the inferior doctor knows one [diagnostic approach], the mediocre two, while the superior doctor can utilize all three.
+The superior ones can [cure] nine out of ten [illnesses], the mediocre ones [help] eight out of ten, while the inferior doctor only [cures] six out of ten.” (the three approaches are radial pulse diagnosis, face reading and channel examination).

-CT introduces key concepts of facial diagnosis, channel palpation and pulse diagnosis and how to use these together in five element diagnosis.
+Dr. Holman introduces key concepts of facial diagnosis, channel palpation, and pulse diagnosis, and explains how to apply these together in five-element diagnosis.
 Channel theory and point designations are thoroughly explored to comprehend point prescriptions based on the teachings of Dr. Wang Ju-Yi and Dr. Wei-Chieh Young (Master Tung).
 CT discusses strategies to formulate point prescriptions and to simplify the number of points used in each treatment.
 Acupuncture techniques will be demonstrated throughout the module.
-Bloodletting, cupping, classical Chinese herbal formulas and nutritional recommendations are explored.
+Bloodletting, cupping, classical Chinese herbal formulas, and nutritional recommendations are explored.

 Advanced Diagnosis and Treatment Methods $2,400.00

 The diagnostic methods are expanded upon to understand the subtleties of disease patterns.
 Face reading is one of the original diagnostic methods that is rarely taught in graduate schools.
-CT trained with Lillian Bridges for several years and now teaches facial diagnosis internationally with Lillian.
-In this module, the various features, lines, colors of the face are explained to obtain a deep understanding of the mechanism of patterns of disease.
+Dr. Holman trained with Lillian Bridges for several years and now teaches facial diagnosis internationally with Lillian.
+In this module, the various features, lines, and colors of the face are explained to gain a deep understanding of the mechanisms underlying patterns of disease.
 The diagnostic signs read on the face are correlated with acupuncture and herbal prescriptions.

 Learn how to feel the physiology of the organs and channels.
-CT trained with Dr. Wang Ju-Yi and has applied channel palpation on hundreds of patients since 2001.
-Experience hands on training and palpate several patients to see how the diagnosis is used to treat a variety of conditions.
-CT edited and contributed to the channel palpation textbook, Applied Channel Theory in Chinese Medicine, and worked closely with Jason Robertson (the writer/colleague).
+Dr. Holman trained with Dr. Wang Ju-Yi and has applied channel palpation on hundreds of patients since 2001.
+Experience hands-on training and palpate several patients to see how the diagnosis is used to treat a variety of conditions.
+Dr. Holman edited and contributed to the channel palpation textbook, Applied Channel Theory in Chinese Medicine, and worked closely with Jason Robertson (the writer/colleague).

 In-person Chinese Medicine Mentorship Module Three